 In general, there will be no federal income tax deduction allowed to the Company upon the grant or termination of an Award or a sale of disposition of Shares acquired upon the exercise of an Award.
-However, upon the exercise of an Award or a sale or disposition of the Shares acquired upon the exercise of an Award, the Company will be entitled to a deduction for federal income tax purposes equal to the amount of ordinary income that a Participant is required to recognize as a result of the exercise, provided that the deduction is not otherwise disallowed under the Code.
+However, upon the exercise of an Award the Company will be entitled to a deduction for federal income tax purposes equal to the amount of ordinary income that a Participant is required to recognize as a result of the exercise, provided that the deduction is not otherwise disallowed under the Code.

 17. Expiration.
-Unless it is terminated sooner, the Plan will terminate three (3) years from the Effective Date, or such earlier date as the Board may determine.
+Unless it is terminated sooner, the Plan will terminate ten (10) years from the Effective Date, or such earlier date as the Board may determine.
 The expiration of the Committee's authority to grant Awards under the Plan will not affect the operation of the terms of the Plan or the Company's and Participant's rights and obligations with respect to Awards granted on or prior to the expiration date of the Plan.